WeatherLab/fsodoc/source/concepts/autoloader.rst

 hard-coding that location into your files in a series of ``requires()`` is a massive headache and very error-prone.
 That's where autoloaders come in.

-CodeIgniter provides a very flexible autoloader that can be used with very little configuration.
+FSO provides a very flexible autoloader that can be used with very little configuration.
 It can locate individual non-namespaced classes, namespaced classes that adhere to `PSR4 <http://www.php-fig.org/psr/psr-4/>`_ autoloading directory structures, and will even attempt to locate classes in common directories (like Controllers, Models, etc).

-For performance improvement, the core CodeIgniter components have been added to the classmap.
+For performance improvement, the core FSO components have been added to the classmap.

 The autoloader works great by itself, but can also work with other autoloaders, like `Composer <https://getcomposer.org>`_, or even your own custom autoloaders, if needed.